Research Abstracts Online

 Structure and Mechanism of Oxygenase Enzymes

 Oxygenase enzymes utilize molecular oxygen to oxidize a wide range of biological and manmade compounds with the incorporation of one or both atoms of oxygen into the products.
-These researchers are using MSI labs for two projects concerning these enzymes.
-In the first project, the researchers are studying a series of dioxygenase enzymes, which attack aromatic substrates with two hydroxyl substituents.
-The products are ring open compounds containing both atoms of oxygen from O2.
-These products are easily degraded by bacteria, thus allowing the enormous amounts of carbon stored in aromatic compounds in the environment to reenter the carbon cycle.
-Also, the dioxygenases allows manmade aromatics, some of which are carcinogens, to be degraded.
-In collaboration with Professor Douglas Ohlendorf's group, these researchers have solved the crystal structures of three of these enzymes.
-They use MSI resources to examine the crystal structures and to plan site-directed mutagenesis studies that are currently ongoing.
-The researchers have recently been able to structurally characterize the first reaction cycle intermediates by carrying out the reaction in a crystal and analyzing the data at MSI.
+These researchers are using the BSCL for two projects concerning these enzymes.
+In the first project, the researchers are studying a series of dioxygenase enzymes, which interact with aromatic compounds.
+This causes enormous amounts of carbon to reenter the carbon cycle and also allows manmade aromatics, some of which are carcinogens, to be degraded.
+In collaboration with the group of Professor Douglas Ohlendorf, these researchers have solved the crystal structures of three of these enzymes.
+They are using the BSCL to examine the crystal structures and plan site directed mutagenesis studies, which are currently ongoing.
+Recently, the group has been able to structurally characterize the first reaction cycle intermediates by carrying out the reaction in a crystal and analyzing the data using the BSCL.